System Calls | Question Bank for GATE Computer Science Engineering - Computer Science Engineering (CSE) PDF Download

 All you need of Computer Science Engineering (CSE) at this link: Computer Science Engineering (CSE)

-2. How do system calls work?
+2. How do system calls like fork, exec, and wait work in process management?

 Explore Courses for Computer Science Engineering (CSE) exam